MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-data-warehouse-using-dataflows.md

 ![Computed entity to process common transformations](media/ComputedEntityInBetween.png)

-In the preceding image, the computed entity gets the data directly from the source.
+In the previous image, the computed entity gets the data directly from the source.
 However, in the architecture of staging and transformation dataflows, it's likely that the computed entities are sourced from the staging dataflows.
 <!--Alt text just needs to describe the difference here.-->
 ![Computed entity sourced from dataflows](media/ComputedEntityFromDataflows.png)